fdominguezm/PersonalWebsite/content/_index.md

 background = "#434343"
 color = "#fff"
 description = """
 The first mobile app I developed.
-It was done focusing on the Human Computer Interaction, for the sole purpose of learning more about the User Experience.
-The app itself simulated an app a Gym would have, with exercises and timers.
+It was done focusing on the Human-Computer Interaction, for the sole purpose of learning more about the User Experience.
+The app itself simulated an app a Gym would use, with exercises and timers.
 It was developed using Kotlin.
 """

 ############